Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Experiments

 \subsection{Experiment Setups}

-In addition to the synthetic experiment in Section \ref{sec_example}, we evaluate BARL on LLM math reasoning tasks.
-Training is conducted on the Big-Math dataset \citep{albalak2025big} across various models, including Qwen2.5-Math-1.5B, Qwen2.5-Math-7B \citep{yang2024qwen25mathtechnicalreportmathematical}, and DeepSeek-R1-Distill-Llama-8B \citep{guo2025deepseek}.
-Evaluation is performed on four benchmarks: GSM8K \citep{cobbe2021training}, MATH \citep{hendrycks2021measuring}, CollegeMath \citep{tang2024mathscale}, and OlympiadBench \citep{he2024olympiadbench}.
+In addition to the synthetic experiment, we evaluate BARL on math tasks.
+We implement BARL across various models, including Qwen2.5-Math-1.5B, Qwen2.5-Math-7B \citep{yang2024qwen25mathtechnicalreportmathematical}, and DeepSeek-R1-Distill-Llama-8B \citep{guo2025deepseek}.
+Training is conducted on the Big-Math dataset \citep{albalak2025big}, and evaluation is performed on four benchmarks: GSM8K \citep{cobbe2021training}, MATH \citep{hendrycks2021measuring}, CollegeMath \citep{tang2024mathscale}, and OlympiadBench \citep{he2024olympiadbench}.
 During training, the maximum prompt length is set to $512$ and the maximum response length is set to $1024$.
-We provide the AIME and AMC results in Appendix \ref{app_a} and exclude them from our main evaluation due to their substantially longer context requirements, e.g., R1-Distill-Llama-8B has average response lengths of $2008$ and $1886$ tokens on AIME 2024 and AMC 2023, respectively.
-For BARL, we set $\beta=1$ and $|\mathcal{M}|=5$.
+For BARL, we set $\beta=1$ and $|\mathcal{M}|=5$ in Algorithm \ref{algorithm}.

-We compare BARL against two Markovian RL baselines that span outcome-reward and process-reward RL.
+We compare BARL against two RL baselines that span outcome- and process-reward RL.
 For the outcome-reward GRPO baseline, we set its group size to $5$ for a fair comparison with BARL and, after performing a grid search over the KL‐divergence coefficients $[0, 0.001, 0.005, 0.01]$, adopt $0.005$ as it yields the best overall performance across all benchmarks.
 For the process-reward baseline, we adapt a variant of MRT \citep{qu2025optimizing} by integrating the progress reward defined in \eqref{def_r} into the outcome reward, which we refer to as \textit{progress} in the following sections.
 For all algorithms, we set the training and rollout batch sizes to $128$ and $1024$, respectively.
 We train the Qwen and Llama models for $110$ and $60$ iterations, respectively, defined w.r.t. the rollout batches.
 The temperature during online sampling is $1.0$ and is $0.0$ during evaluation.
 For both BARL and the progress baseline, we set the number of tokens for each reasoning step as $128$.
-All algorithms are implemented using the OpenRLHF codebase \citep{hu2024openrlhf}.